probnum2026/probnum2026.github.io/schedule.md

 # Tentative Schedule (subject to change)

-The following is a current tentative schedule, and subject to change.
+The following is a tentative schedule made for logistical purposes, and may change significantly.
 - **To authors**: Please tell the organizers if the following schedule is inconvenient for you.

 ## 1st September, 2025 (Monday)